Product Type

 Profiles being viewed from filter search results.

-A user's profile, arrived at via the Explore page filter search.
+A user's profile viewed via the Explore page filter search.

 Approach